burlacenko/burlacenko.github.io/PacMen/README.md

 This is an <em>exercise</em> to practice Web Development in JavaScript where a PacMen factory is created to programmatically multiply elements in the DOM, triggered by the click of a button.
 Each of them will move about the browser window at their own pace.

 <h2>How to Run</h2>
-To try locally, fork and clone the project and then open <strong>index.html</strong> in the browser.
 To try a live version, click <a href="https://burlacenko.github.io/PacMen/index.html">here</a>.
+To try it locally, fork and clone the project and then open <strong>index.html</strong> in the browser.
 To start movement simply click on the PacMan
 Click on the screen to create new PacMen